 3rd June is the day on which Uganda celebrates Martyrs day and for the past 96 years, it has not been an ordinary day in this town.
 The sun may still rise from the east and water may still be the colorless liquid that quenches thirst; yet the streets, the residents, the shops and their keepers will for a day or more live a different version of events because of the masses of people that come to the Shrine on this day.

 Ugandans have expressed in art and architecture their tribute to the Martyrs.
 The recent addition to the tributes is the Uganda Martyrs Museum set up by the Church of Uganda.
-This site has been described by the Daily Monitor as a one stop tourist attraction that will showcase the rich religious and cultural values of Uganda.
 On a safari to Uganda, a visit to this Museum would give you a visual walk through the life of the martyrs and their death, some by slaughter and others by a slow grueling holocaust.
 Where the tongues of Uganda’s elders have grown weary of recounting historic events, the young and imaginative minds have through sculpture and paintings, through folk songs and architecture preserved Uganda’s history for posterity.
-A piece of this history lays in the Uganda Martyrs Shrine and Museum.